 "With the lower-end licenses, it tends to kick you out after eight hours.
 There is a function where it automatically kicks you out after eight hours.
 They could improve that and not kick you out after eight hours.
 Other than that, it is already pretty good."

 "We've got one client where it was blocking the smartphones, and there's a way to set it up on Fortigate that's supposed to do that.
 However, it didn't work with them since they had a 2FA multi-factor."

 "There should be more frequent releases or updates."

-"The documentation could be improved."
+"The frequency of updates could be reduced."